How to Realize a Capital Loss for Tax Reasons

 - Since you switched to a different investment, that $30,000 loss will be considered a realized loss and you will report it on your tax return.

 - The loss can be used to offset other capital gains you may have. $3,000 of the loss can be deducted against ordinary income.
-You can then carryover any remaining loss to the next tax year.
+You can then carry over any remaining loss to the next tax year.

 This strategy works well with mutual funds, or exchange-traded funds, as it is easy to find numerous funds that own the same underlying stocks.
 With this type of exchange, you can capture the tax loss while staying invested in the desired investment allocation.

 Ordinary income tax rates are higher than capital gains tax rates.
 For someone in the 33% tax bracket, having an additional $3,000 of capital loss that could be deducted against ordinary income would save them an extra $390 a year (calculated by taking the difference between the 33% income tax rate and the 20% capital gains tax rate and multiplying by $3,000).
-For some taxpayers it can save even more.
+For some taxpayers, it can save even more.
 When this strategy is used consistently it can add up to multiple thousands in tax savings over an investor's lifetime.

-Capital Losses with Individual Stocks
+Capital Losses With Individual Stocks

 With individual stocks, this strategy does not work in the same way.
 Although you can sell your existing stock, and realize the loss, you cannot easily replace it with a similar stock that would be expected to perform in the same way.
-You might come close by purchasing a stock in the same industry, but company-specific factors may lead one stock to perform quite differently than the other.
+You might come close by purchasing stock in the same industry, but company-specific factors may lead one stock to perform quite differently than the other.

 When selling investments to realize a capital loss for tax purposes, make sure you are buying investments with different ticker symbols.
 If you sell and buy the same security within 30 days, the wash sale rule may apply and your tax loss could be disallowed.